Jacques Margeret: Return to France

-Further Mercenary Service
+Later mercenary service

-In 1609 he joined the forces of the man claiming to be the Tsar Dmitrii, revived miraculously from his assassination in 1606.
+In 1609 he joined the forces of the man claiming to be the Tsar Dmitry, revived miraculously from his assassination in 1606.

-In 1610 he joined the Polish army and distinguished himself at the battle of Klushino (1611) and the march on Moscow that followed.
+In 1610 he joined the Polish army and distinguished himself at the Battle of Klushino (1611) and the march on Moscow that followed.
 Margeret left Moscow when he was recalled to Poland by King Sigismund.
-The king made him a member of the royal council but Margeret did not stay in Poland.
+The king made him a member of the royal council, but Margeret did not stay in Poland.
 By January 1612 he wrote to John Merrick of the English Muscovy Company from Hamburg and is thought to have settled in the Palatinate in Germany.
 There is no trace of Margeret after 1619.